netuno-org/doc/docs/library/app-structure/dbs.md

 title: DBs
 sidebar_label: DBs
 ---
+Database File Organization.

-## dbs/
+## Database Folder

-The `db` folder is for storing your application's database files.
-In case of h2 database the database is automatically generated in this directory.
+The `📂 dbs` folder is intended to store your application's database files.

+In the case of H2 Database databases, all files are automatically generated in this folder.

+This folder is useful for storing anything related to the database, such as backups, scripts, dumps, diagrams, etc.

+All database-related documentation that should accompany the application project is recommended to be organized in this folder.